 It’s so much fun making Chinese Marbled Tea Eggs!
 They are the most awesome, unique looking hard boiled eggs ever, and they are equally as delicious!
 Lovely mixed into rice, ramen or a stir-fry, they’re also fabulous on their own, and would be a great way to mix things up at an Easter brunch.
 Amazon affiliate links are for your convenience.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Easter eggs?
 Well traditional Easter eggs they’re not . . . but how cool would these eggs be on your Easter table?
 I will tell you: just as cool as my Beet Pickled Eggs.
 Both are beautiful and delicious, so I say make the two of them and totally wow your guests.

-I love it!
-They are super tasty on their own and are also fantastic mixed into a rice or noodle stir-fry.
+I love them!
+They are super tasty on their own and are also fantastic mixed into a rice ramen, or a stir-fry.